-The same type of problems are also encountered in large businesses, resulting in valuable lead flow is being wasted.
-We have seen extreme examples of this, even in companies with $250 million and up in revenues.
+The same type of problem is also encountered in large businesses, resulting in valuable leads being wasted.
+We have seen extreme examples of this in companies with $250 million and up in revenues.

 Getting leads into the funnel

-A major aspect that characterizes a successful sales funnel is that it behaves as if there is a powerful magnetic attraction pulling leads into it.
+A major aspect that characterizes a successful sales funnel is that the leads behave like there is a powerful magnet pulling them in.

-Some sales funnels are so powerful that anyone that gets near their entrance is literally sucked into it by the force of nature.
-Things like free car, only a hundred applicants will be entered into this contest, will have an incredibly high interest rate and will be over subscribed in minutes on the internet.
+Some sales funnels are so powerful that anyone that gets near their entrance is effectively sucked in.
+Things like a free car being offered where only a hundred applicants are entered will have an incredibly high-interest rate and will be oversubscribed within minutes.

-Other products have more narrow interest and are more narrowly targeted and may take weeks to build a size-able sales funnel.
-And it depends on the scale of the business, their marketing strategy, how the product was positioned, what the competition looks like, and many other factors.
+Other products have more narrow interest and in turn, are more narrowly targeted.
+It may take weeks to build a sizable sales funnel.
+They also depend on the scale of the business, their marketing strategy, how the product was positioned, what the competition looks like, and many other factors.

 What kind of personas tend to be attracted into a sales funnel?

-Each business has it’s own unique ‘code’ to crack to figure out what the stages are in their sales funnel, how their target audience of buyers behave, and what is helpful in addressing or overcoming their concerns (‘sales objections’).
+Each business has “a code to crack” to determine what the stages are in its sales funnel, how its target audience of buyers behave, and what helps address or overcome their concerns (‘sales objections’).